Frequently Asked Questions

 What Can I Do With My Cartridges?

-Find out if your organisation is eligible for a Cartridges 4 Planet Ark box.
+Find out if your organisation is eligible for a free Cartridges 4 Planet Ark box.

 If you want to recycle a small quantity now - visit RecyclingNearYou to find your nearest drop off location.